 For more information about first year options, please visit the Computer Science Faculty webpages.
 There is further information about the course on the University webpages.

 St Edmund’s would expect all applicants for Computer Science to have a strong background in Mathematics, with at least an A Level or equivalent in Mathematics.
-Please note that it is not possible to apply for Computer Science in the March round, applicants must apply by 15th October.

 Candidates are advised to register for and sit the Cambridge Test of Mathematics for University Admission (CTMUA) in October.
 Information on the CTMUA can be found on the Cambridge Assessment Admissions Testing website.
 Candidates who are not able to sit the CTMUA will be required to take an at-interview admissions test, consisting of a one-hour maths/logic assessment of long and short questions.